summercms/content-security-policy/proposals/CSP.md

 synchronous version of `WebAssembly.compile`.

 _Risks:_ many implementations will generate machine code at this step, even though it is not yet exposed as executable code to the surrounding program.

-It's possible that this code be used to build an exploit by taking advantage of another bug in the implementation.
-This risk is explicitly out of scope for the threat model we are working under.
+In the future there may be some _compile-time_ imports provided at this stage.
+In that event, compiling a module shares many of the same risks exposed by instantiating a module -- depending on the exact capabilities defined by such an extension to WebAssembly.

 [**`WebAssembly.compile`**](https://webassembly.github.io/spec/js-api/index.html#dom-webassembly-compile)
 provides a `Promise` that resolves to a `WebAssembly.Module` generated from the